fastify/fastify/docs/Plugins.md

 fastify.register(fp(async () => {}, { name: 'myAsyncFunction' }))
 ```

 Internally, `fastify` will register this anonymous function as `'myAsyncFunction'`. `fastify-plugin` will always prioritize the meta property, even when supplied a named function.
-If you do not provide a `meta.name` to the `fp()` method, `fastify-plugin` will try and use the function name; if its an anonymous function it will use the file name from which the `fp()` method was called.
+If you do not provide a `meta.name` to the `fp()` method, `fastify-plugin` will try and use the function name; if it's an anonymous function it will use the file name from which the `fp()` method was called.
 See the examples below:

 ```js
 // myAsyncPlugin.js